-- The Blue Grotto: The road to the south shore of Malta through the field was interesting, but if it weren’t to dive the UM El Faroud shipwreck, not sure I would do it again.
+- The Blue Grotto: The road to the south shore of Malta through the fields was interesting, but if it weren’t to dive the UM El Faroud shipwreck, not sure I would do it again.
 After the dive, there is a free vantage point to see the Blue Grotto, which is good enough.

 - Comino Blue Lagoon: Doing it right in the middle of the summer holiday season was quite a gamble.
 However, on that day, the crowds were quite ok.
 The Blue Lagoon cruise was delightful and the lagoon pretty with stunning of sites for freediving, but I recommend planning it in shoulder season like June or September.

 - Gozo Island: During my stay, I also spent 2 days in Gozo as a day trip each time from St Paul’s Bay thanks to the bus and the ferry is Cirkewwa.

 Where to stay in Malta?